 - Taking away our ability to exist in public spaces (and use bathrooms safely).

-- Making it more difficult (or impossible) to change our legal documents and pronouns and reverting documents that have already been changed.
+- Making it impossible to change our legal documents and pronouns and reverting documents that have already been changed.

 Did you know: